Ana de Armas: Transition to Hollywood and breakthrough (2014–2019)

 In Denis Villeneuve's futuristic thriller Blade Runner 2049 (2017), de Armas had a supporting role as Joi, the holographic AI girlfriend of Ryan Gosling's character, a blade runner.
 Mark Kermode of The Guardian said she "brings three-dimensional warmth to a character who is essentially a digital projection."
 Anthony Lane of The New Yorker found her to be "wondrous": "Whenever Joi appears, the movie's imaginative heart begins to race."
 While the performance was initially discussed as a breakthrough role, the film underperformed commercially, and de Armas spent much of the following year in her native Cuba, where she purchased a house.
+For her performance, she earned a nomination for the Saturn Award for Best Supporting Actress.
 Also in 2017, she had a supporting role in the action thriller Overdrive as the love interest to Scott Eastwood's character.
 Stephen Dalton of The Hollywood Reporter wrote that she "radiates more kick-ass charisma than her thankless sidekick role might suggest."

 In 2018, de Armas starred opposite Demián Bichir in John Hillcoat's medical drama Corazón.
-She played a Dominican woman with heart failure in the short film, funded by Montefiore Medical Center to raise awareness of organ donation.
+She played a Dominican woman with congestive heart failure in the short film, funded by Montefiore Medical Center to raise awareness of organ donation.
 While de Armas's scenes opposite Himesh Patel in the 2019 romantic comedy Yesterday were included in the film's trailer, they were cut from the final product.
 The director Danny Boyle said that, while de Armas was "really radiant" in her scenes, the introduction of a love triangle subplot did not test well with audiences.

 De Armas's role as an immigrant nurse in the ensemble murder mystery film Knives Out (2019), written and directed by Rian Johnson, was widely praised and marked a breakthrough for the actress.
-When first approached about the project, she was unenthusiastic about the idea of playing a stereotypical "Latina caretaker" but soon realized that her character was "so much more than that."
+When first approached about the project, she was unenthusiastic about the idea of playing a stereotypical "Latina caregiver" but soon realized that her character was "so much more than that."
 Tom Shone of The Times remarked, "The film's standout performance comes from its least well-known member, the Cuban de Armas, who manages the difficult task of making goodness interesting."
 Benjamin Lee of The Guardian said her "striking" performance left a "lasting impression."
 The film was a major box office success.
 De Armas was nominated for the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical with her also winning the Saturn Award for Best Supporting Actress and the National Board of Review Award for Best Cast with the cast.